 A “regular” cleaning is clinically called prophylaxis or a prophy cleaning and is a preventative measure to prevent periodontal disease.
 It includes removing plaque and tartar from tooth surfaces and just below the gum line.
-Sometimes, especially if you haven’t been to the dentist in a while, the buildup of tartar and plaque is too much to remove with the hand instruments that our hygienists use and, in some cases, requires the use of anesthetic and more than one visit, resulting in a costlier dental appointment.
+Sometimes, especially if you haven’t been to Park View Family Dental in a while, the buildup of tartar and plaque is too much to remove with the hand instruments that our hygienists use and, in some cases, requires the use of anesthetic and more than one visit, resulting in a costlier dental appointment.

 This is when a “simple cleaning” goes from being a preventative measure to a treatment and maintenance measure.
 When this happens, you might be told you need a periodontal cleaning, root planing, or a deep scaling.
 These cleanings remove the tartar that wedges itself below the gum line and irritates and inflames the gum, causing what’s called gingivitis.

 Gingivitis is the first stage of periodontal disease.
 Gingivitis is an inflammation of the gums causing bleeding, red swollen gum tissue, and bad breath.
 A cleaning and more frequent professional hygiene appointments can treat and usually reverse this stage of gum disease so long as you follow a regular at-home maintenance routine and commit to a strict professional hygiene schedule.